NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 # ACADEMIC POSITIONS

+**Assistant Professor of Business and Technology**, School of Economic, Political and Policy Sciences, University of Texas at Dallas, 2022-now

+**Postdoctoral Fellow**, Center for International Strategy, Technology and Policy, Sam Nunn School of International Affairs, Georgia Institute of Technology, 2020-2022

-**Postdoctoral Fellow**, Center for International Strategy, Technology and Policy, Sam Nunn School of International Affairs, Georgia Institute of Technology, 2020-now
+**Postdoctoral Fellow**, Center for International Strategy, Technology and Policy, Sam Nunn School of International Affairs, Georgia Institute of Technology, 2020-2022

 **Research Fellow**, Department of Political Science, UCLA 2019-2020, 2014-16